q3769/conseq4j/README.md

 #### More details

-On the API level, you get a good old JDK `ExecutorService` instance from one of conseq's overloaded `getSequentialExecutor` methods:
+On the API level, you get a good old JDK `ExecutorService` instance from one of the overloaded `getSequentialExecutor` methods:

 ```
 public interface ConcurrentSequencer {